adamjyee/testPiWebsite/README.md

 # testPiWebsite
 A website for my Pi.
-Will be heavily updated as I learn .NET.
+On hold before I learn more about .NET.
 <br>
 This was worked on along side my coursework, and is very basic currently.<br>
 I am currently working on .NET programming, and this will be reflected here.